 1* Brief overview of Scrum in fifty small pages and not at all great to be honest.

-1* This books covers why we should be using user stories, how to create and estimate them, and how to utilise them in real projects.
+1* This books covers why we should be using user stories, how to create and estimate them, and how to utilize them in real projects.
 Not as good as other user story books.

 1* This book presents why and how Close Watch Systems implemented Agile.
 It is a case study of this single company and only covers step 1 – establish a plan.